 We start where others have to give up

 What do you think happens when you treat dirty power cables with a sandblaster or computer boards with a high-pressure cleaner?
 What remains if plastic bodies are stripped with harsh solvents?
 Or when sensitive devices are cleaned with hot steam pressure?
 The result is always the same – the cleaning procedure results in the complete destruction of the object to be cleaned.
 However, it is quite different with dry ice cleaning: Whether body, computer components, cables, machines, tools and molds or upholstery and plastics – this cleaning gets everything as clean as a whistle again, without destroying the cleaning object.

 Professionals with over 25 years of experience in dry ice cleaning

-White Lion started dry ice cleaning over 25 years ago.
+White Lion started working with dry ice over 25 years ago.
 At first as a service provider, we were so enthusiastic about the technology that we soon started to develop our own machines.
 We know what is important for efficient cleaning with dry ice and are happy to share our great experience with you.
-In addition to powerful and innovative products, intelligent accessories and an extensive service, we have not forgotten our roots: The service of dry ice cleaning is still in our portfolio today.
-Before you buy a dry ice machine, let yourself be impressed by our ability in design, manufacture and application.
+In addition to powerful and innovative products, intelligent accessories and an extensive service, we have not forgotten our roots: The cleaning service with dry ice is still in our portfolio today.
+Before you buy a dry ice machine, let yourself be impressed by our abilities in design, manufacture and application.
 Call us, we will find the right approach for your challenge.